-Domain Provincial Measures Horizon Measures School Strategies Student Growth & Achievement Public assurance occurs when the public has trust and confidence that students demonstrate citizenship, engage intellectually, and grow continuously as learners.
-The percentage of students who achieved the Acceptable Standard and the percentage of students who achieved the Standard of Excellence on Provincial Achievement Tests (based on cohort) Overall and specific course results for all students Overall and specific course results for self-identified First Nations, Métis and Inuit and English Second Language students Overall percentage of students who achieved the Acceptable Standard and the percentage of students who achieved the Acceptable Standard and the percentage of students who achieved the Acceptable Standard and the percentage of students who achieved the Standard of Excellence on Diploma Examinations.
+Domain Provincial Measures Horizon Measures School Strategies Student Crowth & Achievement Public assurance occurs when the public has trust and confidence that students demonstrate citizenship, engage intellectually, and grow continuously as learners.
+The percentage of students who achieved the Acceptable Standard and the percentage of students who achieved the Standard of Excellence on Provincial Achievement Tests (based on cohort) Overall and specific course results for all students Overall and specific course results for self-identified First Nations, Métis and Inuit and English Second Language students Overall percentage of students who achieved the Acceptable Standard and the percentage of students who achieved the Standard of Excellence on Diploma Examinations.
 Overall and specific course results for all students Overall and specific course results for self-identified First Nations, Métis and Inuit and English Second Language students High school completion rate of students within three and five years of entering Grade 10.
 Overall, for all students and for self-identified First Nations, Métis and Inuit and English Second Language students High school completion rate of students within three and five years of entering Grade 10.
 Overall, for all students and for self-identified First Nations, Métis and Inuit and English Second Language students Teacher, parent, and student agreement that students model the characteristics of active citizenship.
-Overall and results for teachers, parents, and students Percentage of students reading below grade level as per Fountas and Pinnell Universal Assessment Parent, and student agreement that children are able to read and write at the level that is expected of them at school.
-Overall and results for parents, and students Literacy benchmark Fountas and Pinnell assessments and follow up intervention- In class tiered intervention.
-Continued Literacy blocks across all grades.
+Overall and results for teachers, parents, and students A measure of student engagement in their learning at school Percentage of students reading below grade level as per Fountas and Pinnell Universal Assessment Parent, and student agreement that children are able to read and write at the level that is expected of them at school.
+Overall and results for parents, and students Parent satisfaction that their children are able to do math at the level that is expected of them at school.
+Literacy benchmark Fountas and Pinnell reading assessments for each child and follow up intervention for students in need of more support- In class tiered intervention.
+Continued Literacy/ Learning Commons scheduled blocks across all grades.
 Literacy programming and contests running through the Learning Commons to engage students in reading.
-Increase the breath of literature available in our Learning Commons to support our diverse population.
+Increase the breadth of literature available in our Learning Commons to support our diverse population.
 Implement the Horizon Literacy Framework as a reference tool for instructional support of strong literacy practices.
-Precision Reading program and Levelled Literacy Literacy Intervention programs are running in the school to support students at all grade levels.
-Budget Allocation \$2000 for resources and high interest current reading materials.
+Precision Reading program and Leveled Literacy Literacy Intervention programs are running in the school to support students at all grade levels. \$9000 for resources and high interest current reading material.
+We also just bought F&P LLI Purple system to provide high quality reading interventions.
 Numeracy Balanced approach to math instruction in 6-8 with the support of rich tasks, math embedded in literature, and math workstations.
 Focus on application of math in real world problem solving.
-Continued Numeracy blocks across all grades.
-Continuation of weekly scheduled numeracy intervention for students in grade 6 to 8 A measure of student engagement in their learning at school -\$2000 for resources including manipulatives.
+Exceeding minutes of Numeracy instructional minutes required by Alberta Education Continuation of weekly scheduled numeracy intervention for students in grade 6 to 8